zhliau/fika-headless-docker/README.md

 ### 5a. **Running with Pelican**

-   - # Not Using Pelican?
+   - ## Not Using Pelican?
 Skip to [Verify the Headless Client is Running](#6-verify-the-headless-client-is-running)

    - Warning on Pelican usage: Certain features of this docker container may not work on Pelican.
 Specifically the USE_DGPU option may not function as intended as Pelican doesn't provide us a way to pass the host's nvidia device to the container.
 Please forgo Pelican and see [Run the Docker Image](#5-run-the-docker-image) if you're looking for this functionality.

    - **Import the provided Pelican egg**:

      - Navigate to your Pelican panel's admin area, navigate to "Eggs" on the side panel and click "Import".
-     - Paste the following URL into the "URL" tab of the import box and click submit: `https://url-to-egg-file.json` <!-- TODO: Determine URL of Egg file in main repo -->
+     - Right click and Copy the following URL, Paste it into the "URL" tab of the import box and click submit: [Pelican Egg](/egg-s-p-t-fika-headless-client.json)

   - **Creating the Server**: